Arts Education Policies

-For the purposes of distance learning through any of The Umbrella @ Home Programs the same policy about individual behavior applies in the "digital classroom."
+For the purposes of distance learning through any virtual or online programs, the same policy about individual behavior applies in the "digital classroom."
 Furthermore, any misuse, unauthorized use, or posting of inappropriate content will be grounds for immediate expulsion and possible legal action.

 All areas of our building and grounds at 40 Stow Street are fully accessible.
 Accessible bathrooms and marked handicapped parking are located on site.

-The Umbrella reserves the right to change programs, schedules, instructors, and to cancel any programs due to insufficient enrollment.
+The Umbrella reserves the right to change programs, schedules, instructors, and to cancel any programs due to insufficient enrollment, inclement weather, or other administrative circumstances.

-The Education Department staff and individual instructors reserve the right to determine class cancellations based on their sole judgement of risk to personal and participant health and safety.
+The Education Department administration and independent staff instructors reserve the right to determine class cancellations based on their sole judgment of risk to personal and participant health and safety.
 If a suitable and agreed upon alternative is not offered or available for an administrative cancellation or force majeure the refund policy will nullify and all documented payments will be refunded in full.

-In general, no regularly scheduled classes will be held on Concord Public School vacation weeks/days including all federal and state holidays.
+In general, no regular weekly scheduled classes will be held on Concord Public School vacation weeks/days including all federal and state holidays.
 Some exceptions may apply, please contact your instructor and/or the Education Department for specifics.

 Weather Related Closings, Delays, Early Releases:

-All in-person classes follow the Concord Public Schools and Town of Concord weather related closings, delays, early releases.
+All classes follow the Concord Public Schools and Town of Concord weather related closings, delays, early releases.
 No classes will be held on Concord Public School snow days.
 Students and parents should check local news, radio, and school websites for the most up to date information.
-As soon as an official announcement of a weather cancellation, delay, or early release has been made by the Concord Superintendent, a banner will be posted on the homepage of The Umbrella website www.theumbrellaarts.org.
+Once an official announcement of a weather cancellation, delay, or early release has been made by the Concord Superintendent, The Umbrella administration will send an email notification to teachers and participants affected in a timely manner as possible, and a notice banner will be posted on the homepage of The Umbrella website www.theumbrellaarts.org.
 In the event of weather related cancellations, make-up classes will be scheduled, if possible.
 Make-ups are NOT required for cancellations of drop-in programs.